rails/rails/guides/source/asset_pipeline.md

 <ol>
   <li>
     <strong>Not all caches will reliably cache content where the filename only differs by query parameters</strong>.<br />
-    "Steve Souders recommends":http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/, "...avoiding a querystring for cacheable resources".
+    [Steve Souders recommends](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/), "...avoiding a querystring for cacheable resources".
 He found that in this case 5-20% of requests will not be cached.
 Query strings in particular do not work at all with some CDNs for cache invalidation.
   </li>
   <li>
     <strong>The file name can change between nodes in multi-server environments.</strong><br />